Professor of East Asian Languages and Civilizations

 Alexander Zahlten's research interests center on film and audiovisual culture in East Asia, with a focus on Japan.
 His work explores fundamental shifts in how we engage with film and other media.
-Professor Zahlten is especially interested in the dynamics of intensified media ecologies after the 1960s, and his recent work touches on topics such as film's transforming connections to other media, 'amateur' film and media production, and the different modes of theorization of media that various media cultures produce.
+He is especially interested in the dynamics of intensified media ecologies, and his recent work touches on topics such as film's transforming connections to other media, 'amateur' film and media production, and the different modes of theorization of media that various media cultures produce.

-Professor Zahlten's publications have examined the role of postcolonial fantasy in Korean “remakes" of Japanese films, the metaphors of world in the media mix environment of Japan, or poststructuralist media theory in 1980s Japan.
-Recently, he co-edited the volume Media Theory in Japan (Duke University Press, 2017).
-His monograph The End of Japanese Cinema: Industrial Genres, National Times, and Media Ecologies (Duke University Press, 2017) maps the transformations of the film (and media) industry in Japan from the 1960s - 2000s.
+Professor Zahlten's publications have examined the role of postcolonial fantasy in Korean “remakes" of Japanese films, connective memory through Japanese animation in East Asia, or poststructuralist media theory in 1980s Japan.
+He co-edited the volume Media Theory in Japan (Duke University Press, 2017), and his monograph The End of Japanese Cinema: Industrial Genres, National Times, and Media Ecologies (Duke University Press, 2017) maps the transformations of the film (and media) industry in Japan from the 1960s - 2000s.
 He has curated film programs at the German Film Museum, the Athénée Français Cultural Center (Tokyo), Parasophia Festival of Contemporary Culture (Kyoto), the AAS in Asia Conference in Kyoto and the Japan Society New York, and he was Program Director for the Nippon Connection Film Festival, the largest festival for film from Japan, from 2002 to 2010.